manbbo/Worthier/README.md

 3. Copy the generated API key.

 ### Adding API Key
 1. Create a file named `local.properties` in the root directory of the project if it does not already exist.
+If it exists, just go to the next step.
-2. Add the following line to `local.properties`:
+2. Add the following line to `local.properties`: apiKey="{your-api-key-here}"

-apiKey="{your-api-key-here}"

 Replace `{your-api-key-here}` with your actual API key obtained from OpenWeatherMap.